Matt Olson Player Props: Braves vs. Guardians

 Matt Olson At The Plate

-- He ranks 85th in batting average, 34th in on base percentage, and third in slugging among the qualifying hitters in MLB.
+- He ranks 92nd in batting average, 35th in on base percentage, and fourth in slugging among the qualifying hitters in baseball.

-- Olson will look to extend his four-game hitting streak.
-He's batting .476 with three homers during his last games.

-- Olson has had an RBI in 37 games this year (44.6%), including 18 multi-RBI outings (21.7%).
+- Olson has had an RBI in 37 games this season (44.0%), including 18 multi-RBI outings (21.4%).
 He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.